rikhil-amonkar/calendar-planning/README.md

 where `MODEL` is a model name supported HuggingFace, OpenAI API, or DeepSeek API; `DATA` is one of *calendar*, *trip*, *meeting*, or all.

-Next, execute the generated code with
+Execute the generated code:
 > python execute_smt.py --model MODEL --data DATA

-and evaluate the output plan with
+Convert the output into a unified format:
+> python convert_smt_output_format.py --model MODEL --data DATA

+Evaluate against constraints:
-> python evaluate_smt_output.py --model MODEL --data DATA
+> python evaluate_by_constraint.py --output z3 --model MODEL --data DATA

 This creates corresponding files and a readable report in [output/SMT/](output/SMT/)`MODEL/TASK/report.json`.